anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The supreme art of war is to subdue the enemy without fighting.
+Quote: Take no thought of who is right or wrong or who is better than.
+Be not for or against.

-By: Sun Tzu
+By: Bruce Lee